pst-2016/Bhaisajyaguru/documentation/techs/deploy_github_pages.md

 | A | @ | 185.199.111.153 |

 Proxy status: **DNS only**
+This can swtich back once the whole process is done.

 ### Subdomain
 | Type | Name | Value |